 The project delivers self-esteem education to young people (primarily girls) aged 8-17 years through lessons in schools, workshops for youth groups, and online resources for parents.

 Reaching 82 million young people with self-esteem education

-We've reached 20 million young people with self-esteem education and we're committed to reaching another 20 million by 2020.
+We've reached 82 million young people with self-esteem education and we're committed to reaching ¼ billion by 2030.
 And since everyone has a part to play in helping build girls’ body confidence and self-esteem to help them reach their full potential, you can help by getting involved in the Project too.